 For you are good, so good to me

 I didn’t mind that tears were streaming down my face as I returned to my seat.
-I knew it was a safe place to let my emotions show like that, and I could tell that people were touched.
+I knew it was a safe place to let my emotions show, and I could tell that people were touched.
 But part of me was like, “Of course God would have me cry in front of everyone again.
-I always think He wants to use my musical gifts, but instead He always uses my emotions.”
+I always think God wants to use my musical gifts, but instead He always uses my emotions.”

-I knew that it was an honor to be used by Him in that way and that I was just letting my pride detract from the moment.
+I knew God was right.
+I knew that it was an honor to be used by God in that way and that I was just letting my pride detract from the moment.
 As a music major, I’m accustomed to touching people through the excellence of my music, not through breaking down into tears.

-Later, during worship time, He took it even further.
+Later, during worship time, God took it even further.

 That’s when I broke down sobbing.

-I enjoyed the affirmation, but I didn’t do it for them.
-I did it for Him.
+I appreciated the affirmation, but I didn’t do it for them.
+I did it for God.

-God is giving me much bigger, greater dreams for my music than I ever imagined.
-I see my music going forth with power to bring healing, break bondage, and set people free.
-I see myself unafraid to show my emotions (whether tears or laughter) even when performing in front of thousands.
-I see Him smiling down on me as I do all this.
-I see Him smiling at me right now.
+God is giving me much greater dreams for my music than I had before.
+I see my music bringing healing, breaking bondages, and setting people free.
+I see myself unafraid to show my emotions (whether tears or laughter) even when singing in front of thousands.
+I see my vulnerability leading the way for others to be vulnerable and invite God’s love into tender places.
+I see God smiling down on me as I do all this.
+I feel God smiling at me right now.